 Chief Pullen was born in Trenton, NJ, and moved to the sunshine state as a child.
 Before the fire service, Lance worked in the construction industry for 10 years.
 He is married with 2 children who all enjoy relaxing and spending quality family time together.
 Chief Pullen has held the previous ranks of Firefighter/Paramedic, Engineer/Paramedic, and Captain/Paramedic.
 His progression through the ranks has been supplemented by a BS in Human Resources and a MA in Administration.
 He currently serves as the Safety Officer for the fire department and is working towards his Chief Fire Officer Designation through the Center of Public Safety Excellence.

-Valerie Leitschuh, Assistant Chief of Accreditation & Professional Standards
+David Jacobs, Assistant Fire Chief of Professional Standards